section-engineering-education/engineering-education/articles/introduction-to-avl-trees/index.md

 Height of right sub-tree of node(6) = 1
 Difference in heights = 1-1 = 0

 This makes the data structure represented in figure (a) an AVL tree.

 However, in the tree in figure (b),

 Height of left sub-tree of node(4) = 2
 Height of right sub-tree of node(4) = 0
 Difference in heights of left and right sub-trees = 2-0 = 2, which is greater than 1.
 This makes the tree in figure (b) an ordinary BST and not an AVL tree.

-### Reason for AVL Trees
+### Reason for AVL trees
 Operations on BSTs like search, insertion and deletion take O(h) time, where 'h' represents the height of the tree.
 In case of a skewed BST (as shown in the figure below), performing these operations take O(n) time, where 'n' denotes the number of nodes in the tree.
 To tackle this inefficiency in the process, the tree can be reconstructed after every operation in such a way that it always maintains logarithmic height, thereby reducing the time complexity for all operations to O(log n).

 ![AVL trees vs BST](/engineering-education/introduction-to-avl-trees/skewedTree.jpg)